 • Do you live in an area where bears might want a tasty treat?
 (Install bear electric fence)

-Please feel free to download and print out this free PDF checklist, WINTERIZING MY BEEHIVE, by clicking above.
+Please feel free to download and print out this free PDF checklist, WINTERIZING MY BEEHIVE, by clicking below on the free resource page.

 You may also find this article helpful: Bees: 10 Helpful Tips to Get Started With Bees